peter-newman/inet/doc/src/developers-guide/ch-packets.rst

 INET provides a few special purpose C++ classes to support data
 buffering:

--  provides automatic merging for large data chunks from out of order smaller data chunks.
+-  :cppclass:`ChunkBuffer` provides automatic merging for large data chunks from out of order smaller data chunks.

--  provides reassembling for out of order data according to an expected length.
+-  :cppclass:`ReassemblyBuffer` provides reassembling for out of order data according to an expected length.

--  provides reordering for out of order data into a continuous data stream from an expected offset.
+-  :cppclass:`ReorderBuffer` provides reordering for out of order data into a continuous data stream from an expected offset.

 All buffers deal with only the data, represented by chunks, instead of packets.
 They automatically merge consecutive data and select the most appropriate representation.
 Protocols using these buffers automatically support all data representation provided by INET, and any combination thereof.
-For example, , , , and can be freely mixed in the same buffer.
+For example, :cppclass:`ByteCountChunk`, :cppclass:`BytesChunk`, :cppclass:`FieldsChunk`, and :cppclass:`SliceChunk` can be freely mixed in the same buffer.

+.. _sec:packets:reassembling-packets:

 Reassembling Packets
 --------------------